b1akp1astik/CS2340-Project-1-Basic-Unix-Commands/README.md

   grep -i 'science' science.txt
   ```

+## Exercises Completed
+- **Exercise 1a**: Created a directory named `backups` inside the `unixstuff` directory.
+- **Exercise 1b**: Used `cd`, `ls`, and `pwd` to explore the file system and understand directory navigation.
+- **Exercise 2a**: Created a backup of `science.txt` by copying it to `science.bak`.
+- **Exercise 2b**: Created and removed a directory named `tempstuff` to practice directory management.

 ## Screenshots
 - **Sample Screenshot of Unix Commands**:
   ![Unix Commands Screenshot](screenshots/unix_commands.png)

+## Summary
+The Unix Tutorial exercises provided hands-on experience with essential Unix commands for navigating and managing files and directories.
+The skills developed through these exercises are foundational for tasks like setting up file structures, managing backups, and navigating complex directory hierarchies in software development and system administration roles.

 ## Notes
 - This project is useful for gaining familiarity with Unix systems, which are crucial in software engineering, system administration, and DevOps roles.